karlseguin/bytepool/readme.md

 ## Pool Growth
 Getting an item from the pool is non-blocking.
 If the pool is depleted, a new item will be created.
 However, such dynamically created items are not added back to the pool on release.
 In other words, the # of items within the pool is fixed.

-You can access the `Depleted()` method for count of how often the pool was depleted.
-Ideally, this value should be 0.
+You can call the `Depleted()` method for count of how often the pool was depleted.
+If it's frequently greater than 0, consider increasing the count of items your pool holds.

 ## Item Growth
 Items are created with an initial size.
 Adding more data than this size will cause the item to internally and efficiently convert itself to a `bytes.Buffer`.
 However, the growth is not permanent: on `Release` the initial allocation is re-established (without needing to do a new allocation).

 In other words, the total memory used by the bytepool should be size * count.
 For our above example, that's 16KB.
 The size will increase as needed, but will always revert back to 16KB (and that 16KB is only initiated once, on startup).

+You can call the `Expanded()` method for a count of how often items were forced to grow beyond the initial size.
+If it's frequently greater than 0, consider increasing the initial size of the items.

 ## Pool Methods: